harrislab-brown/OpenFlume/Bill of Materials/README.md

 # OpenFlume

-A bill of materials for the project can be found in spreadsheet format.
+Bill of materials for each subsystem can be found here.
+Open the .html files in a browser to view a static version of the BOM spreadsheets, or find the same information in the .xlsx workbook for easier editability.